Can I Wash A Wool Blanket?

 Now you know the answer to the question “Can I wash a wool blanket?”
 The answer is absolutely.
 Wool needs a bit of TLC when it is being hand or machine washed, but as long as you go slow and use mild detergents, your wool blankets will come out smelling fresh and feeling soft.

-Check out more tips for caring for wool clothes.
+Check out more tips for caring for wool clothes and learn even more about how to wash wool.